July 22, 2020

 Protect yourself from UV exposure with more than sunscreen

-Got a nasty sunburn?
+Did you get a nasty sunburn before finding this article?
 It happens to the best of us.
-No worries, though – Gopuff has you covered.
-With soothing aloe vera gel.
-Some Tylenol might not hurt, either.
-Above all, make sure you’re prepared for next time with the right sunscreen for you.
+No worries!
+Gopuff has you covered with soothing aloe vera gel.
+Tylenol won’t hurt, either.
+And above all, make sure you’re prepared for next time with the right sunscreen for you.
 Whether you’re enjoying a day at the beach or a great staycation, grab some snacks and drinks for when you take a breather in the shade.